-[Oct 2014 – Important: this list was last updated in 2011 – in that time so much has happened that this needs a total overhaul to be useful.
-There’s some stuff of use below, but caveat emptor…]
+[Jan 2020 – Important: this list was last updated in 2011, with a tiny tweak in 2014 – in that time so much has happened that this needs a total overhaul to be useful.
+There’s some stuff of use below, possibly, for archive purposes, but caveat emptor…]

 Here’s a list of resources I’ve gathered together for clients related to the UK and international documentary market, including theatrical, DVD and online releases.
 (Thanks to Lina Srivastava for contributing some key resources here.)
 Please let me know of any items I’ve missed that you think would be useful – comment below, email me, or tweet me.